lsst-sqre/gafaelfawr/docs/user-guide/ingress-overview.rst

    If they return a 403 error, the client will receive a response with the 403 HTTP status, but the body of the response will be lost, as will any ``WWW-Authenticate`` header.
    This is an unfortunate side effect of the limitations of the NGINX ``auth_request`` module.

+All authenticated ingresses are also subject to a :doc:`cross-origin request policy <cors>`.

 .. _header-filtering:

 Header filtering